laravel/docs/pennant.md

 ### `Laravel\Pennant\Events\FeatureUpdated`

-This event is dispatched when updating a feature for a scope, usually through calling `activate` or `deactivate`.
+This event is dispatched when updating a feature for a scope, usually by calling `activate` or `deactivate`.

 ### `Laravel\Pennant\Events\FeatureUpdatedForAllScopes`

-This event is dispatched when updating a feature for all scopes, usually through calling `activateForEveryone` or `deactivateForEveryone`.
+This event is dispatched when updating a feature for all scopes, usually by calling `activateForEveryone` or `deactivateForEveryone`.

 ### `Laravel\Pennant\Events\FeatureDeleted`

-This event is dispatched when deleting a feature for a scope, usually through calling `forget`.
+This event is dispatched when deleting a feature for a scope, usually by calling `forget`.

 ### `Laravel\Pennant\Events\FeaturesPurged`